 5. Relevance—is it relevant?

 Relevance as number five may seem odd because we always think of evidence questions as beginning and ending with relevance—and in essays, they should.
 But on the MBE, the question rarely will be simply “is this relevant,” and instead will be focused on why it is relevant but cannot be admitted.
-As a result, you’re looking at things like character evidence and expert testimony (which you’ve already looked at through steps 1-4) but now you must focus on if it should be excluded.
+As a result, you’re looking at things like character evidence and expert testimony (which you’ve already looked at through steps one through four) but now you must focus on if it should be excluded.

 6. Hearsay – what’s the exception or exemption?